Montana Drug and Alcohol Statistics

 Good Samaritan Overdose Laws: The Good Samaritan laws were enacted to protect people who report medical emergencies, including drug overdoses, from prosecution.8 This is designed to encourage people who are in the presence of an overdose victim to call 911, even if they are currently committing a crime such as possession or use of illegal drugs or paraphernalia or trespassing on a restraining order.

 If you’re seeking addiction treatment, you aren’t alone.
-Call us at 800-926-9037 (Who Answers?) any time to be connected to a compassionate addiction specialist that can answer all your rehab questions and direct you to the nearest alcohol and drug rehab in Montana that fits your needs.
+Call us at 800-926-9037 (Who Answers?) any time to be connected to a compassionate specialist that can answer all your questions and direct you to accredited drug rehab centers in Montana that best fit your needs.

 - Center for Disease Control.
 (2022).
 CDC Wonder.